Prediction markets and beyond

 summary

 On the premise and the promise of prediction markets, which hit the main stage with the most recent election — what worked (and didn’t) this time?
-We tease apart the hype from the reality of prediction markets, but also go more deeply into the how, why, and where these markets work; the design challenges and opportunities (including implications for builders); other information aggregation mechanisms; and more.
+We tease apart the hype from the reality of prediction markets, but also go more deeply into the how, why, and where these markets work; the design challenges and opportunities (including implications for builders) of these and other information aggregation mechanisms; and more.
 Where do (and don’t) blockchain and crypto technologies come in?
-What are some of the most interesting applications, including across trends like AI, DeSci, futarchy/ governance, and more?
+What are some of the most interesting applications, both immediate — like for corporate decisions or scientific replication — and in the near to distant future, across trends like AI, DeSci, futarchy/ governance, and more?

 shownotes